-The journey by bus from Chiang Mai to Mae Sai is scheduled to take from 5 hours to 8 hours 5 minutes depending upon which bus you take.
+The journey by bus from Chiang Mai to Mae Sai is scheduled to take 5 hours 10 minutes.

 Bus Times from Chiang Mai to Mae Sai

 There are currently 2 direct bus services a day from Chiang Mai to Mae Sai which you can book online.